gandin25/Ganesha-Putra-Syarifudin-Portfolio/README.md

 - Use built-in functions and create your own functions.
 - Understand data manipulation with structures such as 'list' and 'dictionary'.
 - Apply programming logic in solving simple problems.

 ---

-## 🏆 Goals

-1. Understand the basic logic of Python programming.
-2. Write and execute code to solve simple problems.
-3. Build a foundation for learning advanced topics such as data science and machine learning.
-4. Develop logical thinking skills and  methodical.

----

-## ✅ Project Results
-– Participants successfully write and execute basic Python code.
-- Various concepts have been applied, such as:
-- Basic arithmetic operations
- - Branching ('if-else')
- - Recurrence ('for', 'while')
- - Function ('def')
-- Code provides the appropriate output and runs without errors.
-- Demonstrate a good understanding of basic programming concepts using Python.

----